Efficient Discovery of Actual Causality in Stochastic Systems: Abstraction-Refinement for Probabilistic Causal Models

 \section{Abstraction-Refinement for Probabilistic Causal Models}

-The overall idea of our algorithm is the following steps: \begin{enumerate} \item \textbf{Predicate abstraction}: Start with the concrete DTMC, $\dtmc$, and apply predicate abstraction to derive the initial abstract model, $\hat{\dtmc}$ as an MDP. \item \textbf{SMT-Based discovery}: Identify potential causal relation within the abstract model $\hat{\dtmc}$.
-If a cause is discovered, confirm it as the explanation. \item \textbf{Refinement}: If no causal relationship is identified, refine $\hat{\dtmc}$ by splitting the relevant abstract state and revisit step 2. \end{enumerate} We explain the details of Steps 1 -- 3 in \Cref{sec:pred,sec:smt-abs,sec:ref}, respectively.
+The overall idea of our algorithm is the following steps: \begin{enumerate} \item \textbf{Predicate abstraction}: Start with the concrete DTMC, $\dtmc$, and apply predicate abstraction to derive the initial abstract model, $\hat{\dtmc}$ as an MDP. \item \textbf{SMT-Based discovery}: Identify potential causal relation within the abstract model $\hat{\dtmc}$. \vmcai{If a cause is discovered, it is confirmed as the explanation and the process terminates.} \item \textbf{Refinement}: If no causal relationship is identified, refine $\hat{\dtmc}$ by splitting the relevant abstract state and revisit step 2. \end{enumerate} We explain the details of Steps 1 -- 3 in \Cref{sec:pred,sec:smt-abs,sec:ref}, respectively.

 [1]{\llbracket #1 \rrbracket}